 8. Watch Extraordinary Shows in Saigon

-Restored in 1995, Saigon Opera House is a fine example of the French colonial architecture in Vietnam and one of the most beautiful places to visit in Saigon.
+Restored in 1995, the Saigon Opera House is a fine example of French colonial architecture in Vietnam and one of the most beautiful places to visit in Saigon.

 Out of all the fun things to do in Ho Chi Minh City, watching a theatrical show is a worthwhile experience in Vietnam.
 The cutting-edge theatre/circus performances, executed by skilled artists and often enriched with mesmerising sounds coming from exotic tribal instruments are a joy to watch.

 When visiting Ho Chi Minh City, check the performance schedule at the beautiful opera house.
-Currently, once a day, they run the three highly-rated shows: A O Show/Teh Dar Show and The Mist.
+Currently, once a day, they run three highly-rated shows: A O Show/Teh Dar Show and The Mist.